BluemediaGER/ldap2azure/README.md

 | featureEnabled | Can be set true to enable the function or false to disable it | true |
 | defaultLicenseSkuId | GUID of the license to be used by default.
 More can be read [here](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/licensing-service-plan-reference) | 05e9a617-0261-4cee-bb44-138d3ef5d965 |

-### The "web" section (Work in progress)
+### The "web" section
-ldap2azure will be equipped with a RESTful API and a web interface for monitoring and management in the future.
-This feature is currently under heavy development.
+ldap2azure is equipped with a RESTful API and the possibility to provide a web frontend.
+To provide a frontend, it must be located in a folder called "web-frontend" in the same directory as the JAR file of ldap2azure and contain an index.html file.
+If this is the case, it is automatically mounted at application startup.

+The definition of the RESTful API is available at [https://bluemediager.github.io/ldap2azure](https://bluemediager.github.io/ldap2azure).

 | Key | Description | Example value |
 |:----|:------------| :-------------|